Seinfeld (Curb Your Enthusiasm)

-"Seinfeld" is the tenth and final episode of the seventh season of American situation comedy Curb Your Enthusiasm.
-The episode's story was written by Larry David and was directed by Jeff Schaffer.
-It originally aired on November 22, 2009 on HBO.
+"Seinfeld" is the tenth and final episode of the seventh season of the American situation comedy television series Curb Your Enthusiasm.
+The 70th overall, the episode was written by series creator/star Larry David and directed by executive producer Jeff Schaffer (with Andy Ackerman directing the Seinfeld segment) and originally aired on HBO on November 22, 2009.
 The episode revolves around a fictional Seinfeld reunion show featuring the original cast.

 Plot

 Larry David is hopeful that his plan is working to win back his ex-wife Cheryl (Cheryl Hines).
 He previously cast her in the Seinfeld reunion show as Amanda, ex-wife of George, played by Jason Alexander.
 Meanwhile, Julia Louis-Dreyfus holds a party in honor of Jason's book release, Acting Without Acting, which Larry David and Jerry Seinfeld criticize for being too short.
 At the party, Julia Louis-Dreyfus accuses Larry of leaving a "ring stain" on an antique table in her house.
 Larry claims his innocence and refuses to pay for the damages, and thus decides to find the person responsible; the person who does not "respect wood."

 While on the set of the show, Cheryl invites Larry to her house to review the script.
 Larry misses the date when he attempts to repair his friendly relationship with Mocha Joe (the studio lot's coffee guy whom Larry failed to tip), causing Cheryl to turn to Alexander for coaching.
 The two begin to develop a very friendly relationship, leaving Larry jealous.
 In retaliation, he rewrites the ending of the show, in which George and Amanda do not end up together.
 This causes Jason to leave the set; when the rest of the cast wants Jason to return, Larry unsuccessfully tries to play George himself, and quits the show shortly thereafter.
 In the parking lot, Larry talks to Jeff on the phone and mentions that the only reason he had put the show together to begin with was to have a chance to get back together with Cheryl, which she overhears from her car.

 Upon watching the show's premiere, Larry is surprised to see that Virginia is in fact playing Amanda.
 Cheryl then knocks on his door, stating she quit the show after arguing over the small size of Jason's book, and also because "it wasn't the same" since Larry's resignation.
 Larry states that he prefers the original ending to the one he had written, which causes Cheryl to say "because [George and Amanda] belong together", much like Larry and Cheryl.
 The two kiss until Larry notices a ring stain caused by Cheryl's drink, subsequently accusing Cheryl of causing the ring stain on the antique table.